D3M80L/hassio-mipow/README.md

 - pulse
 - rainbow - change the light color
 - colorloop - is a combination of rainbow and pulse
-- candle - blink randombly the light
+- candle - blink the lightusing a candle effect

-The effect speed can be controller by transition parameter.
+Some effect speeds can be controlled by transition parameter.

 #### Random
 The 'random' effect is available only in HA.
 On every HA update (see scan_interval) or manual change a random RGB color is set.
 The brightness of the color is preserved for any new random colors and white value is not changed - you can adjust white value separately.
 The randomization can be set on top of the other effects and is not supported only when colorloop or rainbow effect is enabled.
 To disable random colors, set another effect.
-The effect is not preserved on HA restart.
+The effect is preserved on HA restart.
 To enable random colors for candle effect - first enable candle effect and then set the random effect.

 #### White